 Inspired by the film of the same name, Bring It On: The Musical takes you on a high-flying, energy-fuelled journey which tackles friendship, jealousy, betrayal and forgiveness – wrapped up in explosive choreography and tricks.

-Bring It On: The Musical tickets are booking from 8 December 2021 until 22 January 2022 at Queen Elizabeth Hall, Southbank Centre, London.
+Bring It On: The Musical is booking until 22 January 2022 at Queen Elizabeth Hall, Southbank Centre, London.

 What is Bring It on: The Musical about?

 Cheer-royalty and newly crowned Squad Captain, Campbell (Davies), should be embarking on her most cheertastic senior year at Truman High School.

 When she’s forced to move to the neighbouring hard-knock Jackson High, Campbell fears her life is over.